22 NOVEMBER 2013

 The Judiciary traces its origins back to Westminster Hall, which links it with the institution of Monarchy.
 The head of our legal system, the Lord Chancellor sat in Westminster Hall as the “Keeper of the Monarch’s Conscience”.
 The Chancery originally dealt with all aspects of administration and was not only a court of law.
 Therefore Westminster Hall was at the very heart of government administration.
 Furthermore, the Exchequer was also based at Westminster Hall, once the Treasury was moved from Winchester.
 Westminster Hall remains an integral part of Parliament as it was where the nadir of the relationship between Monarch and Parliament was reached – when Charles I was tried by Parliament.
 Perhaps we can think of Her Majesty Queen Elizabeth’s address to the Houses of Parliament in Westminster Hall and the window commemorating the Diamond Jubilee today, which symbolise the restoration of the relationship between that of the Monarch and Parliament.

 What all of this rich history in Westminster Hall demonstrates to us in today’s modern world, is the vast nature and history of our Constitution combined with the Monarchy at its heart.
-Administration, Justice and Parliament are all connected to Westminster Hall and the Monarchy is the binding fibre that keeps it all together, interlinked with the past, present and future in the hallowed halls of Westminster.
+Administration, Justice, and Parliament are all connected to Westminster Hall and the Monarchy is the binding fibre that keeps it all together, interlinked with the past, present, and future in the hallowed halls of Westminster.
 Westminster Hall is a physical reminder of our “Island Story” and that of the role which our Monarchy has played in that history.
-This is why there would not have been a more fitting place for the British Monarchist Society to meet the Members of Parliament who act as it’s patrons other than in the great, symbolic and powerful setting of Westminster Hall.
+This is why there would not have been a more fitting place for the British Monarchist Society to meet the Members of Parliament who act as its patrons other than in the great, symbolic, and powerful set of Westminster Hall.

 FOR RELEASE 09:00 GMT 22 NOVEMBER 2013